 Mr. Malitzis, with Mr. Jerry Citera, received the U Albany Alumni Association's Excellence in Alumni Service Award in 2007 for the work they did to establish the Program in Financial Market Regulation.

-Jennifer Manner '86 is Deputy Bureau Chief, Public Safety and Homeland Security Bureau at the Federal Communications Commission.
+Jennifer A. Manner, BA '86 is Vice President, Regulatory Affairs at EchoStar Corporation.
+Prior to holding this post Ms. Manner served as Deputy Bureau Chief, Public Safety and Homeland Security Bureau at the Federal Communications Commission.
 She has a focus on broadband and other related issues.
 Ms. Manner previously worked as a Principal at ZComm Strategies LLC, where she was a consultant on telecommunications regulatory policy issues.
 Before that, Ms. Manner was Vice President of Regulatory Affairs at SkyTerra Communications, LLC, where she handled the company's domestic and international regulatory and policy issues.
 Before joining SkyTerra, Ms. Manner served as Senior Counsel to FCC Commissioner Kathleen Abernathy with responsibility for wireless, international and new technology issues.

 Ms. Manner joined the Commissioner's office after working at MCI Communications Corporation, later WorldCom, Inc., as Associate Counsel for Foreign Market Access and then as International Wireless Services and Director of International Alliances.